Chilled Water LoopSystem

 Variable-speed pump motor

-Flow (gpm)
+Flow (GPM)

-• Average hourly chilled water flow (gpm) through a pump
+• Average hourly chilled water flow (GPM) through a pump

 • Average hourly loop pressure differential